 How to Store MREs to Maximise Shelf Life

-MREs are not cheap, so you want to make sure they last as long as possible, especially if you don’t use them in day-to-day life.
+MREs are not cheap, so you want to ensure they last as long as possible, especially if you don’t use them daily.

 You can maximize storage life by purchasing new cases of MREs.
 Getting a deal on second-hand meals might feel like a cost saving at the time, but if you have to replace them in two years rather than five, you’ll end up out of pocket in the long run.